Quail chicks eating game bird meal from a Hatching Time feeder.

 Overfeeding Treats

 While treats like mealworms or fruit add variety, overfeeding them can lead to nutritional imbalances.
 Treats should make up no more than 10-15% of the total diet.
-Too many treats might mean your quail miss out on the essential nutrients found in their main feed, so keep it balanced!
+Too many treats might mean your quail miss out on the essential nutrients found in their main feed, so just keep it balanced.

 Using the Wrong Feed Without Supplementing